 Our ability to develop, manufacture, market and sell one or more of our product candidates or any future product candidate that we may license or acquire depends upon our ability to avoid infringing the proprietary rights of third parties.
 Numerous U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in the general fields of fully human immuno-oncology targeted antibodies and targeted anti-cancer agents and cover the use of numerous compounds and formulations in our targeted markets.
 Because of the uncertainty inherent in any patent or other litigation involving proprietary rights, we and our licensors may not be successful in defending intellectual property claims asserted by third parties, which could have a material adverse effect on our results of operations.
 Regardless of the outcome of any litigation, defending the litigation may be expensive, time-consuming and distracting to management.
-In addition, because patent applications can take many years to issue, there may be existing patents of which we are not aware that one or more of our product candidates may infringe, even if only inadvertently.
+In addition, because patent applications can take many years to issue, there may be currently pending applications that are unknown to us, which may later result in issued patents that one or more of our product candidates may infringe.
+There could also be existing patents of which we are not aware that one or more of our product candidates may infringe, even if only inadvertently.

 There is a substantial amount of litigation involving patent and other intellectual property rights in the biotechnology and biopharmaceutical industries generally.
-If a third party claims that we infringe their patents or misappropriated their technology, we could face a number of issues, including:
+If a third-party claims that we infringe their patents or misappropriated their technology, we could face a number of issues, including:

-infringement and other intellectual property claims which, with or without merit, can be expensive and time consuming to litigate and can divert management's attention from our core business;

-- · substantial damages for past infringement which we may have to pay if a court decides that our product infringes a competitor's patent; - a court prohibiting us from selling or licensing our product unless the patent holder licenses the patent to us, which it would not be required to do; - · if a license is available from a patent holder, we may have to pay substantial royalties or grant cross licenses to our patents; and - redesigning our processes so they do not infringe, which may not be possible or could require substantial funds, time, and may result in an inferior or less-desirable process or product.
+- · infringement and other intellectual property claims which, with or without merit, can be expensive and time consuming to litigate and can divert management's attention from our core business; - · substantial damages for past infringement which we may have to pay if a court decides that our product infringes a competitor's patent; - · a court prohibiting us from selling or licensing our product unless the patent holder licenses the patent to us, which it would not be required to do; - · if a license is available from a patent holder, we may have to pay substantial royalties or grant cross licenses to our patents; and - · redesigning our processes so they do not infringe, which may not be possible or could require substantial funds, time, and may result in an inferior or less-desirable process or product.